6 Best European River Cruise Lines

 Choosing a river cruise line in Europe can be quite a challenge because when you take a look at them, they all seem to be the same.
 They are constrained by the rivers of Europe and tend to be the same length, the same width and the same height to be able to sail down the rivers.
 So, it’s really important that you understand what goes on within the ship, and what the service is, to help you decide.

 The other thing that makes it hard to choose between river cruising lines is all of them talk about all-inclusive fares.
-Largely they are all-inclusive, and most include accommodation, all your food, some or all of your drink, many will include gratuities and excursions will be included.
+Largely they are all-inclusive, and most include accommodation, food and some or all of your drink.
+Many will also include gratuities and excursions.
 While largely speaking they offer all-inclusive fares, there are slight differences though when you get into the detail by a cruise line.

 Let’s take a look at what I think are the six very best cruise lines.